lindkvis/caffa/README.md

 It allows you to write applications both for desktop console deployment with one code base.
 The main target for Caffa is to create simple control applications for embedded Linux systems.

-As an example, you would write Data Model Objects with PdmFields holding data instead of simple variables.
+As an example, you would write Data Model Objects with Fields holding data instead of simple variables.
 This gives you runtime introspection of the fields without using a pre-compiler and all objects can easily be written out to JSON.
 Caffa is set up for allowing scripting access by utilising the introspection capabilites to optionally expose fields and objects to scripting languages with little additional work from the application developer.

 ```C++
 class TinyDemoObject : public caf::Object